MMR-V: What's Left Unsaid? A Benchmark for Multimodal Deep Reasoning in Videos: MMR-V Bench

 \subsection{Data Statistics}

 MMR-V comprises a total of 317 videos spanning a wide range of content types, and includes 1,257 multiple-choice reasoning tasks.
 Each question is annotated with 7 to 11 candidate answers, with only one correct answer guaranteed.
 As illustrated in Figure \ref{fig:video-categories}, the videos are categorized into six major domains, each encompassing fine-grained subcategories to ensure diversity in content, style, and semantics.
 The reasoning tasks in our benchmark are organized across three levels of granularity, reflecting different dimensions of reasoning complexity and modality.
 The distribution of task types across these levels is shown in Figure \ref{fig:ability-type}.
 More information is shown in Table \ref{table: Data Statistic}.
+Table \ref{tab:benchmark_comparison} shows a statistic comparison with previous benchmarks.